Everest Base Camp Trek

 Flight to Lukla (2,846) and trek to Phakding (2,610m) - 3/4 hrs walk

-Today is the most exciting day as you are going to begin your real adventure journey onwards.
+Today is the most exciting day as you begin your real adventure journey.

 Mostly, the weather in the mountain regions is pleasant in the morning.
 Thus, your trekking guide will pick you up from the hotel early in the morning as the mountain flights are operating for the morning to ensure that you will be able to land at Lukla.